Key Features to Compare Auditing Tools

 This is important.
 One formula changed and then copied twenty

 times is just one change.
+Without this the report becomes unmanageable.

 - Normally only show changes to formulas and input values,